mathspp/mathspp/pages/02.blog/functools-placeholder/item.md

 ## Partial function application

-The new `Placeholder` singleton only makes sense in the context of `functools.partial`, so in order to understand `Placeholder` you will need to [understand how `functools.partial` works and how to use it](/blog/functools-partial).
+The new `Placeholder`, added in Python 3.14, only makes sense in the context of `functools.partial`, so in order to understand `Placeholder` you will need to [understand how `functools.partial` works and how to use it](/blog/functools-partial).

 In a nutshell, `partial` allows you to perform partial function application, by “freezing” arguments to functions.